 Supporting the Family in Day to Day Life

 What kind of practical support is needed for everyday life?
 This is a great category to bring to light before baby arrives.
 Like I mentioned before, people naturally want to help, but often need direction or a clear request.
 Gather a list of tasks that you normally do and give yourself the gift of asking for support.
 Your family and friends are honored to be invited into your inner circle to help.
 Some suggestions are childcare or rides for siblings, pet care walking/play, garden tending, errand running, grocery pick up, light housework, organizing baby clothes according to size, returning dishes from your meal train, and holding baby so you can sleep or shower.
 You could also include these things on a registry.
 The SoKind registry is another free service which organizes these types of requests in a registry format that is easy to share.
 I think the SoKind registry of the gift of time is the best thing at a baby shower.

 What about your far away community?
 They can help too when you have clear requests.
 Create a list of local restaurants or meal delivery services that you like, be sure to include any sensitivities, dislikes and favorites.
-What about a house cleaning service, a dog walker, an overnight doula service to catch up on rest, or a postnatal massage therapist that offers in-home calls.
+What about a house cleaning service, a dog walker, an overnight doula service to catch up on rest, a fund to support families to stay at home without financial hardships, or a postnatal massage therapist that offers in-home calls.
 You can include these requests on your Meal Train or your So Kind registry for folks all over the earth.